 If unchecked, unmanaged laptops and computers are a high-security risk for large organizations.
-Adopting a mobile device management (MDM) solution helps IT restrict the installation of unsanctioned drivers.
+Adopting a Windows MDM solution helps IT restrict the installation of unsanctioned drivers.
 With MDM, IT admins can apply policies and controls on installing unauthorized software on thousands of devices.

 To know how you can effortlessly manage your Windows devices, get a free 14-day trial.